Childhood Liver Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Childhood

 Signs and symptoms of childhood liver cancer include a lump or pain in the abdomen.

-Symptoms are more common after the tumor gets big.
-Other conditions can cause the same symptoms.
-Check with your child's doctor if your child has any of the following problems:
+Signs and symptoms are more common after the tumor gets big.
+Other conditions can cause the same signs and symptoms.
+Check with your child's doctor if your child has any of the following: